soudev/knowledge.mine/stuff/ebooks_documentacao.md

 --

+* [Open Source Libraries](http://libraries.io/) - Discover new open source libraries, modules and frameworks and keep track of ones you depend upon.

+--

 * [Visualizando algoritmos | iMasters](http://imasters.com.br/linguagens/visualizando-algoritmos/)

 * [Visualizing Algorithms | Mike Bostock](http://bost.ocks.org/mike/algorithms/) - Algorithms are a fascinating use case for visualization.
 To visualize an algorithm, we don’t merely fit data to a chart; there is no primary dataset.
 Instead there are logical rules that describe behavior.